kni-labs/rrssb/README.md

 Once all dependencies are installed, use the `gulp` command to create a local server at `localhost:3000` (by default) and watch for file changes.

 *Note: You can access the local server on any device connected to the same network as the device running the server by visiting *`{YOUR_LOCAL_IP_ADDRESS}:3000`*.
-For example if your local IP address is *`192.168.0.1`*, visit *`192.168.0.1:3000`* from another device connected to the same network to view the pages on the server (they will auto-update as well).*
+For example if your local IP address is *`192.168.0.1`*, visit *`192.168.0.1:3000`* from another device connected to the same network to view the pages on the server (they will auto-update as well as syncing the current scroll position across devices).*

 ### About